Words by Richard Feicht | Gyeongsang Province info by Dann Gaymer | Jeju info by Joy Raimondo *2026 Updated by 10 Magazine editorial team

 Daegu Metropolitan Jungang Library (대구광역시립중앙도서관)

-Daegu’s Metropolitian Library is located downtown in the beautiful settings of Gukchae-bosang Memorial Park.
+Daegu’s Metropolitan Library is located downtown in the beautiful settings of Gukchae-bosang Memorial Park.
 The library itself is hard to miss as it is the largest building visible.
 After entering the ground floor entry gallery on your immediate left, ‘the American Corner’ section holding over 2000 English texts can be found.
 In addition there are plenty of newspapers, magazines and DVD’s, all of quite an eclectic range, all open and free to the public.
 The staff is incredibly friendly and will help you get a library card from the second floor.
 Foreigner registration card is required.

 Website, 053-420-2700